 These banana oat bars is another favourite quick breakfast of mine.
-I have quite a collection by now, which you can check out under Breakfast category.
-These bars are also very similar to Banana Protein Oatmeal Cups but without protein powder.
+I have quite a collection by now, which you can check out under breakfast category.
+These bars are also very similar to banana oat protein muffins but without protein powder.

 I love having oats for breakfast because they are not wheat (everything in moderation) and cook quickly.
 I usually would pour boiling water over quick oats for a few minutes, then top with yogurt and fruits.